charlesclz03/flowforge/DOCS/DOCUMENTATION_REORGANIZATION.md

 ## Overview

-All FlowForge documentation has been reorganized into the `DOCS/` directory with logical categorization for easy navigation and maintenance.
+All Freestyla documentation has been reorganized into the `DOCS/` directory with logical categorization for easy navigation and maintenance.

 ## 📊 Statistics